aimclub/GEFEST/README.rst

 The major ongoing tasks:

-* to make the use of GEFEST more accessible and simple for users
 * to integrate three dimensional physical objects
 * to implement gradient based approaches for optimization of physical objects
-* to improve efficiency of GEFEST's standard sampler

 Documentation
 =============